BioBam/cmk/bioinformatics-workflows/EVALUATION_ENVIRONMENT_README.md

 containerOptions "--env C_TOOL=XXXX --env C_DATASET=${params.ref} --env C_WMS=nextflow"
 ```

+Note: For a list of labels that could be useful in a continuous production system, see [Example Labels](EXAMPLE_LABELS.md).

 #### Running the proof of concept Nextflow pipeline

 1. Install `nextflow` by following the instructions [here](https://www.nextflow.io/)